 We’ll then have lunch surrounded by dinosaurs.
 The valley where Villa de Leyva is located is rich in fossils from the Cretaceous era, its most famous one being the near-complete Kronosaurus displayed in El Fossil Museum.
 The story goes that a kid digging in his backyard tumbled into the first fossils.

 The town was also an early Muisca settlement and has some famous ruins: El Infiernito.
 These pillars were a Muisca astronomy observatory, although the Spanish were horrified when they first saw them and named in “the little hell”.

 Our first day will conclude with a local Boyacense dinner and live music.

 The second day we’ve reserved for the exploration of nature.

 We’ll start off with a horse-ride of the surrounding areas near the town.
 This is a great opportunity to see the interesting and unique environments that arose here.
 The Gondaba Valley’s unique geography allowed the formation of a semi-desert with surrounding low-shrubberies and tropical forests.

-After this relaxing hike, we’ll head back to town and take the bus that will return us to busy Bogotá.
+After this relaxing hike, we’ll head back to town.

 Join us in this immersive, thorough tour of Bogotá’s downtown area!
 Colonial houses, emeralds, the drug trade, gold, museums… the whole nine yards!